-In order to ensure access for urgent/emergency counseling services for Berkeley students, CAPS counseling staff provide "Tang OAAT" sessions, Monday - Friday, 10:00 am to 5:00 pm.
+In order to ensure access for urgent/emergency counseling services for Berkeley students, SMH counseling staff provide "On-Call OAAT" sessions, Monday - Friday, 10:00 am to 5:00 pm.
 These sessions are for students who need/request to be seen (possibly onsite) and likely presenting with some level of distress.
-During these times interns will respond to urgent consultation calls ("third party calls") from faculty and staff.
-Interns are strongly encouraged to seek consultation from senior staff in urgent or complex cases.
+During these times interns will also respond to urgent consultation calls ("third party calls") from faculty and staff.
+Interns are required to seek consultation from senior staff in urgent or complex cases.